 - Remove top boards of crate and all loose items from inside.
-Remove outside frame work so that the mower is setting on the pallet. - Use this step only for models with a fixed deck.
-Using 6 - 3/8" X 1" bolts (3 - for each caster) and 6 - 3/8" Whiz Lock nuts, bolt the casters into place so that the whiz Lock nuts are on the inside of deck. - Use this step only for models with a 36" floating deck.
-Using 4 M8 X 25 bolts and 4- M8 Nylok nuts, secure the deck discharge deflector to the hinge mechanism. - 4.
-Use this step only for models with a 48" floating deck.
-Assemble the discharge deflector to the deck using the hardware that is attached to the components. - 5.
+Remove outside frame work so that the mower is setting on the pallet. - 2.
+Using 6 3/8" X 1" bolts (3 for each caster) and 6 3/8" Whiz Lock nuts, bolt the casters into place so that the whiz Lock nuts are on the inside of deck. - 3.
+Using 2 5/16" X 1" bolts and 2 15/16" Nylok nuts, attach the discharge deflector to the deck. - 4.
+Using 2 5/16" X 1" bolts with 2 5/16" flat washers and 2 15/16" Nylok nuts, take the shifter lever with grip and bolt onto the bottom side of the shifter bracket on the transmission.
+Place the 5/16" flat washers on the slotted hole side of the shifter bracket under the 5/16" nut.
+Position the shift lever so that it slides freely along the top side of the shifter plate but still hits the stop for reverse. - 5.
 Place the fuel tank on the mounting platform so that the vent tube on the filler neck is in front.
 Secure with nylon hold down straps, pulling tension on the buckles until tight. - 6.
-Using the remaining 4 3/8" X 1" bolts and the 4 3/8" Nylok nuts, attach the handlebar, three mounting positions are available and have been provided to ensure operator comfort.
-Connect the wire harness to the plug of the engine harness.
-Route the throttle and choke cables around the left hand side of the engine and attach to the engine control plate, adjust for proper operation.
-Using the supplied metal cable clips and plastic ties, secure the wire harness and control cables to handlebar as necessary.
+Using the remaining 4 3/8" X 1" bolts and the 4 3/8" Nylok nuts, attach the handlebars, three mounting positions are available and have been provided to ensure operator comfort.
+Connect the harness to the neutral switch on top of the transmission, and the engine plug to the engine harness.
+Run the throttle and choke cables around the left hand side of the engine and attach to the engine control plate, adjust for proper operation.
+Using the supplied metal cable clips and plastic ties, secure the wire harness and control cables to handlebars as necessary.